-The IHJR Ethics & Legacy project examines responses by governments, corporations and academic institutions to complex historic legacies with the intent of identifying best practices and potential guidelines.
+The IHJR Contested Histories in Public Spaces examines responses by governments, corporations and academic institutions to complex historic legacies with the intent of identifying best practices and potential guidelines.

-In August 2016, the IHJR completed a global survey of protest movements related to slavery and colonial-era legacies at institutions of higher education.
-The survey outlined the general parameters for analysis of these movements, focusing on their performativity- parallels and discontinuities within the broader phenomenon – in order to permit a nuanced evaluation of their collective potency as a loosely affiliated global movement.
+In August 2016, the IHJR initiated a global survey of protest movements related to slavery and colonial-era legacies at institutions of higher education.
+The survey outlines the general parameters for analysis of these movements, focusing on their performativity- parallels and discontinuities within the broader phenomenon – in order to permit a nuanced evaluation of their collective potency as a loosely affiliated global movement.

 The survey examines the globalizing role of digital and new media in facilitating this pattern of development.
 At the same time, it underscores several discontinuities that disrupt the common held view that these protests are (1) a new phenomenon, (2) an expression of left-wing student radicalism, and (3) a global phenomenon.

 Drawn from media reports and university websites, the survey reviews recent student protests in the UK and US campuses related to their respective universities legacy to exploitation of slaves, colonialism and/or segregation.
 In some cases protests targeted statues, symbols, naming of buildings, or more general administrative policies considered by the students to exemplify racism.
 The survey is not meant to be exhaustive but simply illustrative of recent developments related to student activism on this topic and responses by university administrations.
 A series of illustrative case studies will be developed based on the survey findings.